 Multiple Device Charging Speed

-Like most panels, the Mercury 10W is made of durable, canvas fabric protecting the solar cells when the panel is collapsed.
+Like most panels, the 10W is made of durable, canvas fabric that protects the solar cells when the panel is collapsed.
 Its Velcro closures for the panel and accessory pocket kept their strength and didn't get worn out even when sand and dirt inevitably worked their way into the panel.

 The sewn loops for carabiner attachment points also held up and were useful for hanging the panel in creative ways.
-We found the Velcro closure to be more effective in the long term, unlike the magnetic closure of the Powergreen 21W, which seemed to loose some of its strength over time.
-The solar cells themselves on the Instapark Mercury are what really impressed us.
-They are incredibly durable and have a ribbed texture that sheds water easily and keeps dirt away.
+We found the Velcro closure to be more efficient in the long term, unlike the magnetic closure of the Powergreen 21W, which seemed to lose some of its strength over time.
+The solar cells themselves on the Instapark Mercury are what impressed us.
+They are incredibly durable and have a ribbed texture that sheds water quickly and keeps dirt away.

 Weight & Portability

-In terms of weight and portability, the Mercury 10W fell short only because it is larger, and heavier, than the Anker 15W and the Nekteck 14W.
-Of all the three-panel solar chargers, it is the lightest, but it also lacks the output power of the Anker 21W and the PowerGreen 20W.
-This panel is a blue-collar worker, though.
-Its portable and light enough to take out on most trips and will keep your devices charged, reliably.
+Regarding weight and portability, the Mercury 10W fell short only because it is larger and heavier than other competitors.
+Of all the three-panel solar chargers, it is the lightest, but it also lacks the output power of the BigBlue 28W and the PowerGreen 20W.
+This panel is portable and light enough to take out on most trips and will keep your devices charged, reliably.

 No matter how you slice it, the Mercury 10W is a great value.
 As a three-panel, high efficiency folding solar charger option, it shines without breaking the bank.
-It has no extra frills that you don't want to pay for and gets the job done charging small electronics effectively.
-Because Instapark has become a more reputable company in recent years, the Mercury 10W does cost more than the panels with smaller wattages.
-But it also means you will get an effective and reliable product that will last a long time.
-These attributes earn the Mercury 10W our Best Buy Award.
+It has no extra frills that you don't necessarily pay for, and it charges small electronics effectively.
+Because Instapark has become a more reputable company in recent years, it does cost more than the panels with smaller wattages, but it also means you will get an effective and reliable product that will last a long time.